 Agile, in a nutshell, is an iterative and incremental approach to project management that helps teams keep up with the demands of the modern workplace.
 It consists of different methodologies and all of them are based on the concepts of flexibility, transparency, quality, and continuous improvement.

-What makes Agile so successful and why are managers solely relying on it or are using it in combination with other frameworks?
+What makes Agile so successful and why are project managers solely relying on it or are using it in combination with other frameworks?
 The reason behind it is simple.
-Agile makes the managers’ job easier and allows them to have greater control over their projects.
-What makes Agile project management truly unique is the fact that it focuses on both, delivering quality and value to the customer, and completing the project within the given constraints.
+The benefits of Agile makes the managers’ job easier and allows them to have greater control over their projects.
+What makes Agile project management truly unique is the fact that it focuses on both, delivering quality and value to the customer, and completing the project within the given project constraints.

-Here are some top reasons and benefits why Agile is adopted by top companies for managing their projects:
+Here are some top reasons and benefits of Agile and why it is adopted by top companies for managing their projects:

 1. Superior quality product